-BA22 Continue implementation of the Raine Island Recovery project.
+Projects, planning and programs BA22 Continue implementation of the Raine Island Recovery project.

 BA23 Review the regulatory structure of fishing to ensure the sustainability of Queensland's fisheries.
-BA24 Ensure that through the Field Management Program resources are available for island habitat restoration projects and pest eradication particularly at critical seabird and turtle nesting sites.
-BA25 Develop a guideline specific to the Great Barrier Reef on assessing and managing impacts of underwater noise on species.
+Ensure that through the Field Management Program resources are available for island habitat restoration projects and pest eradication particularly at critical seabird and turtle nesting sites Develop a guideline specific to the Great Barrier Reef on

-Customary use of biological resources, in accordance with traditional cultural practices that are compatible with conservation or cultural use requirements, are formally recognised and adopted in management in and manage the conservation and resources.
+Customary use of iological resources n accordance with raditional cultural ractices that are compatible with conservation or cultural ise requirements, are ormally recognised and adopted in management arrangements.